How to Sell a House By Owner in Delaware

 Before listing a home, an agent usually conducts a comparative market analysis (CMA).
 This is a detailed study of “comps” — similar homes nearby that have sold recently, are pending, on the market, or were previously listed but taken off the market.
 Some may even have been pulled off the market without a sale.

-In a 2023 HomeLight survey, 28% of top agents said the biggest mistake sellers are making is overpricing their property.
-A professional CMA from a seasoned agent can help you avoid this misstep.
-However, with a little time and money, a FSBO seller can set a competitive price.
+A CMA from a seasoned agent can help you avoid this common misstep.
+However, with time and research effort, a FSBO seller can set a competitive listing price.

 Conduct your own “CMA Lite”